-Review: Hema 4WD Maps App For iPad – Ideal For Remote Travel
+Review: Hema 4WD Maps App For iPad – An App For Remote Travel

-Note: This article contains affiliate links.
+Note: This article may contain affiliate links.
 If you click through and make a purchase, we earn a small commission at no extra cost to you.

-Hema Maps have long been a dominant force in the Australian off-road map market.
+Hema Maps were once a dominant force in the Australian off-road map market.
 Like many outback travellers, we started with their paper maps.
-Then we graduated to an all-in-one navigator and now, the Hema 4WD Maps app on an iPad.
+Then we graduated to an all-in-one navigator and then, the Hema 4WD Maps app on an iPad.

 We used a Hema Navigator 4.3 for many years, mounted to the dashboard of our Pajero with a suction cup.